readthedocs/readthedocs.org/docs/dev/design/new-search-api.rst

 ----------

 project:
   Indicates the project and version to includes results from (this doesn't include subprojects).
   If the version isn't provided, the default version is used.

   Examples:

   - ``project:docs/latest``
   - ``project:docs``

   It can be one or more project parameters.
   At least one is required.

   If the user doesn't have permission over one version or if the version doesn't exist, we don't include results from that version.
   We don't fail the search, this is so users can use one endpoint for all their users, without worrying about what permissions each user has or updating it after a version or project has been deleted.

   The ``/`` is used as separator, but it could be any other character that isn't present in the slug of a version or project.
   ``:`` was considered (``project:docs:latest``), but it could be hard to read since ``:`` is already used to separate the key from the value.

+subprojects:
+  This allows to specify from what project exactly we are going to return subprojects from, and also include the version we are going to try to match.
+  This includes the parent project in the results.

+  As the ``project`` parameter, the version can be optional, and defaults to the default version of the parent project.

+user:
+  Include results from projects the given user has access to.
+  The only supported value is ``@me``, which is an alias for the current user.

 Including subprojects
 ~~~~~~~~~~~~~~~~~~~~~